List of Star Wars species (F–J): Fosh

-Frozian

-The Frozian are a species of sentient felines, hailing from the planet Froz.
-Their most distinctive characteristics are their triple-jointed hands, their double-jointed legs, and their infertility off their homeworld.

-Following the decimation of their planet by the Empire, the species started plummeting towards extinction.
-It has been rumored that underground scientists have been trying to create an artificial environment for them to save their species and allow mating to begin again.

-Frozarns

-Frozarns are pink humanoids with green eyes and tough armor.
-They live on Mimban.

-Gado

-Gados are tall, thin, furry sapients with long limbs and a worm-like head.
-Most of a Gado's inner organs are stretched out in ribbons that run throughout their body; thus, any injury can be life-threatening to a Gado.
-Gados are native to the planet of Abregado-rae.
-They formerly spoke a language called Gados, but now mostly speak Basic.

 Gamorrean

-A Gamorrean is a large pig-like humanoid from the fictional Star Wars series.
+A Gamorrean is a large pig-like humanoid.
 The creatures have little intelligence and are often hired as guards, notably by Jabba the Hutt, who was fond of hiring them due to their low cost.
 On their home planet, Gamorreans exist in a sort of tribal political system dominated by the female sows.
 The males train for massive tribal conflicts that take place each year.
 The first time a space ship landed on Gamorr, the various tribes fought for days over who would win the right to approach it.
 The winning side eventually battered the vessel to pieces.
 Entries regarding the Gamorrean homeworld in travel guides simply read "DO NOT GO TO GAMORR!"

 Physically, Gamorreans appear in Return of the Jedi as greenish, slimy (and apparently smelly) pig-like creatures.
 They are about 1.8 m tall and weigh about 100 kg.
-Underneath their pig-like snouts, protruding from jowled cheeks are yellowed tusks.
+Underneath their pig-like snouts, protruding from jowled cheeks, are yellowed tusks.
 These complement the small, yellow horns the Gamorreans have growing from the top of their heads.
-These creatures appear in a picture released by the author of the show The Mandalorian, Jon Favreau, to show the release of season 2 of the show coming out in fall of 2020.
+These creatures appear in a picture released by the creator of the show The Mandalorian, Jon Favreau, to promote the release of season 2 of the show coming out in fall of 2020.
 A few Gammoreans also feature prominently in The Book of Boba Fett.

 Howard Stern has referred frequently to "Gamorrean Guard", a person interviewed by Gary Garver at a Star Wars convention.